 - Stay Away From The Sun: The UV rays of the sun strip away the color from your hair.
 Hence, you should avoid staying in direct sunlight for a long time.
 In addition to that, using a hair sunscreen that is specifically formulated for your hair is also helpful in lessening the damage caused by the sun.
 You can also wear a hat to stay safe from the sun.

-- Avoid Chemicals: Since your hair goes is exposed to chemicals while dyeing it, it is best to avoid exposing your hair to more chemicals.
-Using alcohol-based hairsprays or blow-drying your hair can make your hair color fade quickly.
+- Avoid Chemicals: Since your hair is exposed to chemicals during the dyeing process, it is best to avoid exposing your hair to more chemicals.
+Using alcohol-based hair sprays or blow-drying your hair can make your hair color fade quickly.